-- (a) In order to promote housing stability, SAHA is limiting rental increases to no more than 3% of the current rental amount. - (i) The proposed rental increase must still be determined reasonable in accordance with Section 8.3.B. - (b) This activity will be sunsetted after 24 months, or sooner, if the national funding situation improves and the agency is able to meet MTW requirements of serving substantially the same number of households.
+- (a) In order to promote housing stability, SAHA is limiting the number of rental increases to one processed request every 12 months. - (i) The proposed rental increase must still be determined reasonable in accordance with Section 8.3.B.

 (7) Insufficient Funding